okas832/CS374_GP/pr3/dp3.md

 <img src="./4.JPG" height="400">

-After the user made their own account or sign in, the could check their profile.
+After the user made their own account or sign in, then the user can check their profile.
 And menu bar on the left changed to 'Find Guide& Quest' , 'Current quest' and 'My page'

 <img src="./5.JPG" height="400">